 At the interface between freshwater and saltwater are estuary habitats, which support diverse plant and animal species.
 Estuary habitats provide an important freshwater-saltwater transition area for salmon.
-The Mid-Coast has two types of estuaries: (1) drowned river mouth estuaries are river valleys that flooded about 10,000 years ago from sea level rise; and (2) tidally restricted coastal creek estuaries are streams that discharge directly into the ocean and experience inputs of ocean water during high tides.
+The Mid-Coast has two types of estuaries: (1) drowned river mouth estuaries--river valleys that flooded about 10,000 years ago from sea level rise; and (2) tidally restricted coastal creek estuaries--streams that discharge directly into the ocean and experience inputs of ocean water during high tides.